tlswg/tls13-spec/draft-ietf-tls-tls13.md

 to establish shared keys, the remainder of the handshake is encrypted, thus providing protection against passive attackers.
-Because the server authenticates before the client, the client can ensure that it only reveals its identity to an authentic server.
+Because the server authenticates before the client, the client can ensure that it only reveals its identity to an authenticated server.
 Note that implementations must use the provided record padding mechanism during the handshake to avoid leaking information about the identities due to length.